jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/Expand-Filesystem/Expand-File-System-Linux.md

 After the Cloud Disk Console completes the expansion operation and attaches the Cloud Disk, it needs to log in Virtual Machines to expand the file system before continuous use.
 Refer to "[Cloud Disk Upgrade Capacity](https://docs.jdcloud.com/en/cloud-disk-service/disk-expand)" for expansion operation of Cloud Disk on the Console

+Please refer to the document of "[Expansion File System (Multiple Partitions) (https://docs.jdcloud.com/en/cloud-disk-service/expand-file-system-multi-partition)" for partition if your Cloud Disk Service has partitions.
+Please follow the steps below for file system expansion if you create the file system directly on your Cloud Disk Service.

 **Note: Please backup data before expansion and data backup can be made by creating snapshot of this Cloud Disk Service.
 Take measures to prevent data loss due to maloperation and other factors.**

 Take CentOS operating system as an example, suppose that the original size of Cloud Disk Service to be expanded is 20GB, and it has been expanded to 50GB in the Console and remounted.
 File System expansion operations are as follows (root permission required).
 Before operation, please confirm cloud disk or file system for partition by executing `lsblk -f` first and then make corresponding expansion operation: